What is “inverse”?

-This is the most confusing keyword in Hibernate, at least i took quite a long time to understand about it.
-The “inverse” keyword is always declared in one-to-many and many-to-many relationship (many-to-one doesn’t has inverse keyword), It defines which side is responsible to take care the relationship.
+This is the most confusing keyword in Hibernate, at least i took quite a long time to understand it.
+The “inverse” keyword is always declare in one-to-many and many-to-many relationship (many-to-one doesn’t has inverse keyword), it means which side is responsible to take care of the relationship.

 This is a one-to-many relationship table design, a STOCK table has many occurrences in STOCK_DAILY_RECORD table.